Government and State-Funded Drug and Alcohol Rehab Programs Near Me

 What are State Funded Rehab Centers

-State-funded drug treatment centers use government-provided funds, distributed by the state, to provide support to people in recovery from alcohol or drug addiction.
-These program centers may supply detox, treatment, and support services to people with little or no insurance or with low income.
-If you are ready to pursue rehab but you do not have insurance or the financial ability to pay for treatment, a government-funded center may be the best option.
+State-funded drug and alcohol treatment centers use government-provided funds, distributed by the state, to provide support to people in recovery from substance addiction.
+These programs may supply detox, treatment, and support services to people with little or no insurance or with low income.
+If you are ready to pursue rehab but you do not have insurance or the financial ability to pay for treatment, a government-funded facility may be the best option.

 The money that the state uses to fund these programs comes from various sources, including federal grants, Medicaid reimbursement, and the state budget.1

-To qualify for these programs, there may be various requirements that must be met.
+To qualify for a state-funded program, there may be various requirements that must be met.
 Those who are looking to enroll in treatment may be asked to provide the following:

 - Proof of residence.